-An overview of the growth of renewable energy across the Middle East and Northern Africa, and the increasing exploitation of solar power
+We talk to the Middle East Solar Industry Association (MESIA) about the growth of renewable energy across the Middle East and Northern Africa, and the increasing exploitation of solar power.

 Over the course of the COVID-19 pandemic, global carbon emissions fell at their fastest rate since the Second World War.
 In line with this drop, the acceptance and use of renewable energies (RE) continued to grow on a promising trajectory.